-Assessing attainment and progress with regard to ethnic groups on a 3x annual basis to ensure pupils who are falling behind are targeted for support as soon as possible.
+Assessing attainment and progress with regard to ethnic groups at least 3 times per year to ensure pupils who are need extra support are identified as soon as possible.

-- Following a curriculum that supports pupils to understand, respect and value difference and diversity. - Ensuring that the curriculum challenges racism and stereotypes. - Ensuring that all ethnicities are made to feel welcome and included. - Offering support and information for parents. - Involving parents, carers and families in participating in workshops e.g. Wander and Wonder, Christmas Sparkle, Grandparent's lunches and Summer Sparkle. - Ensuring Friends of Crossflatts Primary School, our PTA is open to all and positively promoted to our parents from different ethnic groups.
+- Following a curriculum that supports pupils to understand, respect and value differences and diversity. - Ensuring that the curriculum challenges racism and stereotypes. - Ensuring that all ethnicities are made to feel welcome and included. - Offering support and information for parents. - Involving parents, carers and families in participating in workshops e.g. Wander and Wonder, Christmas Sparkle, Grandparent's lunches and Summer Sparkle. - Ensuring Friends of Crossflatts Primary School, our PTA is open to all and positively promoted to our parents from different ethnic groups.